openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/quantization_w_accuracy_control.md

       :fragment: [quantization]

 * ``max_drop`` defines the accuracy drop threshold.
 The quantization process stops when the degradation of accuracy metric on the validation dataset is less than the ``max_drop``.
 The default value is 0.01.
+NNCF will stop the quantization and report an error if the ``max_drop`` value can't be reached.

 * ``drop_type`` defines how the accuracy drop will be calculated: ``ABSOLUTE`` (used by default) or ``RELATIVE``.